Kailashcj/seatreservation/README.md

 - Seat cancellation and releasing the seat back to available pool is not implemented
 - Claim seat feature, which releases the seat to available pool if a customer doesn't show-up within 30 minutes is not implemented
 - releasing a reservation at the time of customer billing is not implemented.
 This feature would help to identify making seats available for walk-ins.
+- Logic in the app.py can be ported into a python object based structure.
+This will help to scale the application to add more features needed for a restaurant like, billing, food ordering etc. This can be discussed.

 # Usage